mapossum/spa/W7/README.md

  a.
 Text: https://southernmiss.maps.arcgis.com/home/item.html?id=0cad298208984ae4b3c3f7718195c174
  b.
 Data: https://southernmiss.maps.arcgis.com/home/item.html?id=ea906d3a31d54824a1930806a0cfb59e

 4) Write a script that takes the tornado data and adds a new field called "Month" That is a string field (You can do this by running a toolbox in ArcGIS.
 Then in your script, convert the values in the mo field from an integer to a string representation of the month (1 = "January", 2 = "February" etc) and stores them in the "Month" Field string you created.
 Select a state (does not matter which one).
 Select only the tornados in that state using an SQL statement and the "st" field.
-Finally use the tool SummaryStatistics to create a table of the number of tornados each month for that state and use pandas to create a bar chart of the same information.
+Finally use the tool SummaryStatistics to create a table of the number of tornados each month for that state.
+Your final table should have at least 2 columns (Month and number of tornados) and 12 rows (one for each month).

+As an extra challange you can use pandas to create a bar chart of the same information.